simon387/daocstarter/README.md

 9. node .\autoit\autoit-compiler.js
 10. compile to exe daocstarter.au3 (parameters: ```/icon .\img\i.ico /comp 4```)

-**Note: Steps 1-8 can be done only the first time if you don't edit the autoit code.**
+**NOTE: Steps 1-8 can be done only the first time if you don't edit the autoit code.**

 ---